cjbrunnen/indecision-app/README.md

 # Indecision App
 A simple React app built using Webkit, css-loaders, Babel and Sass.

+To run:
+- Clone this repo
+- install packages
+- run `yarn run dev-server`
+- go to localhost

 - Add an item
 - Add another
 - Click the 'What should I do?' button